Search

 "With the new Cybersecurity Package, we will have the means in place to better protect our critical (information and communications technology) supply chains but also to combat cyber attacks decisively," EU tech chief Henna Virkkunen said in a statement.

-In Tuesday's proposals, the Commission said mobile telecoms operators will now have 36 months from the publication of the list of high-risk suppliers to phase out key components from these vendors.
+Under Tuesday's proposals, mobile operators will have 36 months from the publication of the high-risk supplier list to phase out key components.
+Phase-out periods for fixed networks, including fibre-optic and submarine cables, as well as satellite networks, will be announced later.

-"This is an important step in securing our European technological sovereignty and ensuring a greater safety for all," Virkkunen said.
+"This is an important step in securing our European technological sovereignty and ensuring greater safety for all," Virkkunen said.

 Key Takeaways